hypervel/hypervel.org/docs/docs/notifications.md

 ### Accessing the Notifications

 Once notifications are stored in the database, you need a convenient way to access them from your notifiable entities.
-The `LaravelHyperf\Notifications\Notifiable` trait, which is included on Laravel Hyperf's default `App\Models\User` model, includes a `notifications` [Eloquent relationship](/docs/eloquent-relationships) that returns the notifications for the entity.
+The `Hypervel\Notifications\Notifiable` trait, which is included on Hypervel's default `App\Models\User` model, includes a `notifications` [Eloquent relationship](/docs/eloquent-relationships) that returns the notifications for the entity.
 To fetch notifications, you may access this method like any other Eloquent relationship.
 By default, notifications will be sorted by the `created_at` timestamp with the most recent notifications at the beginning of the collection:

 ```php
 $user = App\Models\User::find(1);